jyaunches/jyaunches.github.io/_posts/2015-09-30-jekyll-website-in-one-hour.md

   creditlink: https://jekyll.github.io
 ---

-Get your Github pages/Jekyll website setup in 1 hour.

 I recently migrated my personal blog to Github pages and Jekyll and it was so freaking easy it was really quite shocking.
 The only real difficulty was was that I had to go around to different sources to find all the information I needed to really make it happen.

 I decided to coalate it in one place!
 This is the that information as of Sept 2015.

 This post will cover how to:

-- setup your development environment
+* setup your development environment
-- setup github and your website's repository there
+* setup github and your website's repository there
-- select an existing jekyll theme
+* select an existing jekyll theme
-- overview the jekyll directory struction so that you can make updates to suit your needs
+* overview the jekyll directory struction so that you can make updates to suit your needs
-- review basic jekyll markdown
+* review basic jekyll markdown
-- overview publishing your website
+* overview publishing your website
-- instructions for linking your domain
+* instructions for linking your domain

 ##1 - Your development environment.

-You need the following: RVM, Ruby 2.2.3, RubyGems
+You need: RVM, Ruby 2.2.3, RubyGems, Jekyll and Bundler.
+Install as follows:

-Once you have these you'll need to install the gems: jekyll and bundler
+[RVM](https://rvm.io/rvm/install) - follow instructions to install this, once installed, install Ruby 2.2.3

+> rvm install 2.2.3

+[RubyGems](https://rubygems.org/pages/download) - follow instructions to install this, once installed, install Jekyll and Bundler gems

+> gem install jekyll
+> gem install bundler

 ##2 - Setup your website's repository in github